HackTestes/NVML-GPU-Control/README.md

 11. Actions tab -> In the `Program/script` put the path of the python executable.
 This guide wil use `"C:\Program Files\Python312\python.exe"` (Note that some python versions may have a different directory name and make sure only admin users can change the executable and the folder) - the double quotes are necessary

 12. Actions tab -> In the `Add arguments (optional)`, add the script path and the desired settings.
-This guide will use the following args: `"C:\Program Files\User_NVIDIA_GPU_Control\nvml_gpu_control.py" "fan-control" "-t" "NVIDIA GeForce RTX 4080" "-sp" "10:0,20:50,35:100"`
+This guide will use the following args: `"C:\Program Files\User_NVIDIA_GPU_Control\nvml_gpu_control.py" "fan-control" "-n" "NVIDIA GeForce RTX 4080" "-sp" "10:0,20:50,35:100"`

 13. Actions tab -> In the `Start in (optional)`, add the script path directory.
 This guide will use the following args: `C:\Program Files\User_NVIDIA_GPU_Control`